SAGUI: SED-based Segmentation of Multi-band Galaxy Images -- Application to JADES in GOODS-South: Methodology

 For each region, we construct an integrated SED by summing the flux from all pixels contained within the segmentation mask in each photometric band.
 The total flux in each band is computed as the sum of the pixel fluxes, and uncertainties are propagated by combining the individual pixel errors in quadrature.
-In cases where correlated noise or background subtraction uncertainties are significant, these contributions are included in the error budget to ensure reliable photometric uncertainties.
 The resulting multi-band photometry therefore represents the integrated light of the stellar population and dust content associated with each segment.
 These segment-level SEDs are then fitted with \textsc{Prospector} using identical model assumptions and priors for all regions, thereby ensuring a uniform analysis.
-We adopt deliberately broad priors to encompass the expected spatial variations in galaxy properties; however, a more detailed, spatially resolved treatment will be explored in future work to better capture effects such as AGN contamination and other localised processes.
+We adopt deliberately broad priors to encompass the expected spatial variations in galaxy properties; however, a more detailed, spatially resolved treatment will be explored in future work to better capture effects such as AGN contamination and other localized processes.
 Spectroscopic redshift estimates from Table \ref{tab:galaxies} are used, ensuring that the derived physical parameters are not biased by photometric redshift uncertainties.
+For each galaxy, all segments are fitted at the same redshift.
+Internal kinematic shifts between regions are expected to be small compared with the width of the broadband and medium-band filters used here, but component-dependent redshifts could in principle be incorporated in future applications.
 Fixing the redshift also removes one degree of freedom from the model, which improves the accuracy of derived physical parameters and tightens their posterior distributions.
 We adopt an exponentially declining parametric star-formation history,